Progress Report – First Quarter 2018

 March 15 – 21

-During the following week, I wrote Space Con, Daybreak, AM/FM Ghosts, The Interview, Modern Sonnet, The Witness and How Much?….
+During the following week, I wrote Space Con, Daybreak, AM/FM Ghosts, The Interview, Modern Sonnet, The Witness and How Much?.
 These were all under 2,000 words long.

 Therefore of these stories, Space Con is something of a science fiction true crime story.
-Daybreak is a medical miracle.
+Daybreak is about a medical miracle.
 AM/FM Ghosts plays with some urban fantasy I’ve been considering.
 The Interview and How Much? are both truly creepy science fiction.
 Modern Sonnet is a touch of poetry.
 The Witness is a little crime drama.

 This week’s favorites included the matter-of-fact vibe of Space Con and the creepiness of How Much?
 But the big winner is also the fan favorite: The Interview.
 Beta readers told me they wanted to see more, which is always a great sign.